 Situated close to the Ku-ring-gai Chase and Garigal National Parks, Elanora is laid out within the residential suburb of Elanora Heights on land originally purchased by members of Royal Sydney Golf Club back in the early 1920s.

-Fairways have been carved through classic bushland terrain, offering majestic views of nearby Northern Beaches and for golfers who are keen to spot specimens of native wildlife, there are plenty of bandicoots, lizards, possums and wallabies to be seen.
+Dan Soutar carved nine fairways through classic bushland terrain from where there are majestic views of nearby Northern Beaches.
+For golfers who are keen to spot specimens of native wildlife, there are plenty of bandicoots, lizards, possums and wallabies to be seen.